wilcoxen-courses/e261-fec20-join/README.md

 1. Now filter out the records by setting `contrib` to the rows of `contrib` where `state_bad == False`.

-1. Now we'll look for bad zipcodes by finding any that aren't purely numeric.
+1. Now we'll look for bad zip codes by finding any that aren't purely numeric.
 To do that, set `num_zip` to the result of calling the `pd.to_numeric()` function with the following arguments: `contrib['zip']` and `errors='coerce'`.
 That tells Pandas to build a new series by converting the `zip` column into its numeric equivalent.
 The important feature is the `errors='coerece'` argument: that tells Pandas to put in the missing data code for anything that can't be converted to a number rather than stopping with an error message.

-1. Set `zip_bad` to the result of appling the `.isna()` method to `num_zip`.
+1. Set `zip_bad` to the result of applying the `.isna()` method to `num_zip`.
 The result will be a series with `True` where the corresponding value of `num_zip` is missing and `False` everywhere else.

 1. Do an analysis similar to that for `state_bad`.
 Set `bad_recs` to `contrib[zip_bad].groupby('zip')`.
 Then set `zip_bad_amt` to the result of summing `bad_recs['amt']`, print `zip_bad_amt`, and print the result of summing it.